felixsuarez0727/Conway/readme.md

 └── worker.py
 ```
 ## Notes
-This is a basic implementation of the Conway's Game of Life.
+This is a implementation of the Conway's Game of Life.
-There is room for future features.
+This project holds two versions of the Conway's Game of Life, one is kind of simple while the other is complex!
+Complex game mode, where you can define further settings and see what happens!
 Stick around for further updates!